aeonSolutions/AeonLabs-16-bit-Smart-DAQ-Device-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 ### rev. 03-2024
-This hardware electronics revision has major improvements in the power suppy and  also power management improving immensely battery life.
+This hardware electronics revision has major improvements in the power supply and  also power management improving immensely battery life.
 It also features USB-C to serial UART communications.

 status: Fully working <br>
 Known Issues: <br>